 2 Credit Hours

 Preparation for the Federal Aviation Administration (FAA) Aircraft Dispatcher Certificate through an in-depth understanding of regulations, meteorology, navigation, aircraft systems, communications, air traffic control, emergency and abnormal procedures and practical dispatch applications.
-At the completion of the course, students will be prepared for the Federal Aviation Administration Aircraft Dispatcher oral examination.
+At the completion of the course, students will be prepared for the FAA Aircraft Dispatcher oral examination.
+Age Restrictions: To be eligible for an ADX certificate, a person must be at least 23 years of age.
+Individuals who are at least 21 years of age may take the ADX knowledge, oral and practical tests.
+Individuals who pass the practical test prior to reaching 23 years of age are not entitled to the certificate itself but will be issued a Letter of Aeronautical Competency.
+Upon reaching 23 years of age, the FAA will issue the ADX certificate.

 1 Credit Hour